sairohith24816/Hotel-Database/overview.md

 - Manage customers, rooms, and staff.
 - Handle room bookings and payments.
-- Track room types with capacity and pricing.
+- Track room types with capacity and pricing including Presidential suites.
 - Maintain staff information and roles.
+- Support for 900 rooms across 9 floors with varied room types.

 ---